The Value of Summit

 Summit awards are direct grants; they do not need to be repaid.
 Grants of financial aid are not intended to cover 100% of the cost of attendance at Summit School.
 The program assists families in grades JrK-9th.

 Summit School works with School and Student Services (SSS) by the National Association of Independent Schools (NAIS) to determine financial assistance.
 More information and applications are found online.
-The SSS system opens on November 1, 2019 for the 2020-2021 school year.
+The SSS system opens on November 1 for the following school year.